htcondor/htcondor/docs/version-history/development-release-series-91.rst

   session is not recognized.
   :jira:`1057`

-- Changed the result returned by evaluating a nested classad a with no attribute named "missing" to return undefined when evaluating a["missing"].
-This matches the a.missing syntax :jira:`1065`
+- Fix issue where DAGMan direct submission failed when using Kerberos.
+  :jira:`1060`

+- Added a Job Ad attribute called ``JobSubmitMethod`` to record what tool a user used to submit job(s) to HTCondor.
+  :jira:`996`

-- Singularity jobs can now pull images from docker style repos.
+- Singularity jobs can now pull images from docker style repositories.
   :jira:`1059`

-- Daemons now send a security capability when they advertise themselves to the **condor_collector**.
-  Authorized administrator tools can retrieve this capability from the **condor_collector**, which allows them to send administrative commands to the daemons.
-  This allows the authentication and authorization of administrators of a whole pool to be centralized at the **condor_collector**.
-  :jira:`638`
+- The ``OWNER`` authorization level has been removed.
+Commands that used to require this level now require ``ADMINISTRATOR`` authorization.
+  :jira:`1023`

 - Python bindings on Windows have been updated to Python 3.9.
 Bindings for Python 2.7 will no longer be available.
 If you are building HTCondor